 Concentrated Vitamin C Ester (also may contain DMAE) – Use this on the face and neck at night.
 These two nutrients work synergistically to reduce sagging skin and tighten the skin on your neck.

 Vegetable Glycerin – This is a natural product derived from vegetable oil, usually palm or coconut.
 Glycerin is a humectant, which means it attracts moisture to the skin.
 Glycerin attracts moisture, so when applied to the skin it seals in moisture causing the skin to be well hydrated.
 Glycerin also helps the skin to heal in the case of breakouts, scratches, scrapes, or any other wound.
 You can also use glycerin as a leave-in conditioner for your hair.
 I have put equal parts glycerin and water in a spray bottle.
 I spray this on my hair after a shower.
 For a little more conditioning, I saturate my hair with the glycerin, wait 20 minutes and then shampoo twice and condition.
 A word of warning, don’t go glycerin crazy.
-In dryer climates it will draw on moisture from hair and skin causing dryness.
+In dryer climates it will draw out moisture from hair and skin causing dryness.
 Start very slowly and once you understood how your skin and hair react, then used accordingly.

 Castor Oil – Castor oil can be used for scars, wrinkles, acne, and hair.
 The first time you use castor oil, make sure to wash your face before applying it.
 Apply a layer and massage it into your skin.
 After massaging it for several minutes, let it sit for 10 minutes.
 Then take a hand towel and soak it with warm water.
 Take the towel and cover your face.
 Avoid rubbing and try to pat on the castor oil.
-Repeat until the castor oil is no more.
-After I did this every three days, I started to apply it every couple a days in the evening before bed, and sometimes in the morning.
+Repeat until the castor oil is gone.
+After I did this every three days, I started to apply it every couple of days in the evening before bed, and sometimes in the morning.
 I found that once my skin had grown accustomed to it I could use it more often.
 I now use it on my face and body.
 It can also be used as an oil treatment for your hair.
 Apply and then wait 10-15 minutes, then finish with shampoo and conditioner.

 Coconut Oil – Coconut oil gives hair a shine, as well as softening and aiding your hair in the repair process when it has been damaged.
 The addition of essential protein can even remedy annoying dandruff.
 Coconut oil moisturizes, especially older and dry skin, and can improve wrinkled skin.
 It helps the skin heal from acne, scratches, and wounds.
 Coconut oil also has antibacterial and anti-fungal properties.
 I have applied coconut oil to my hair when sitting in the sauna.
 I also apply coconut oil on my face in the evening, and sometimes in the morning.
 Anytime my skin is in need of extra TLC, I apply coconut oil.
 I also apply to my skin when I am still wet after my shower.
 It has given my skin a glow and balanced it out to where it has an even tone.